tekktonic/up/documentation/api.md

 ## API Methods
 All API methods are going to be gated behind authentication.

+Post Format: When the server's sending a post, to make clients easier it'll be of this form: author date
+["in reply to " replyto]
+\r\n
+post content...
+\r\n\r\n

+Eventually it'll be wrapped in json when I have a client that can parse json.

 They take the following form:

 name|method|args: explanation.

 post|POST|text: Submit a new text post.
 Posts are currently just plain text, but with client support I would consider accepting markdown and converting between formats as necessary.
 The sizes involved (relatively small) mean that a simple query parameter ?text= should be sufficient.